lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 - List all meals available in the restaurant
 - Add a new meal (later, we'll restrict that to the manager role)

 The `rake` should help you go through all these steps.
+Follow your guide!

+Done?
+Good!
+Time to `commit` and `push`.

 ## 2 - We need a router!